PoRa-dayo/BBone_Decom/README.md

 $ python3 main.py ../*.bbone
 ```

-After running, an `outputs` folder will be generated in the `decoder` directory, and the segmented animation data and image resources will be stored in the corresponding folder.
+After running, a new folder will be generated in the BBone_Decom-main folder, and the segmented animation data and image resources will be stored in the corresponding folder.

 ### Play Animation